Established Seattle Car Accident Attorneys Ready To Assist You

 David is examined by two different doctors, and both of them clear him to return to work after three weeks off.
 David receives compensation for medical bills and lost earnings, but he is only awarded $1,000 for pain and suffering due to the social network photo.
 His social networking habits may have cost him $19,000.

-At Brett McCandlis Brown & Conner PLLC, we are committed to helping our clients in every way possible.
+At Brett McCandlis Brown & Conner PLLC, our Seattle car accident attorneys are committed to helping our clients in every way possible.
 We are experienced litigators who are not afraid to take your case to court, if necessary.
 However, we will first demand a settlement to save you from the time and stress of a trial.
 Our injury lawyers in Seattle, WA have successfully secured more than $100 million in compensation for thousands of clients; learn more about our impressive case results here.
 We will help develop your claim to maximize your chances of winning a generous settlement or verdict.

 If you were injured in a car accident, call our experienced Seattle car accident lawyers, or complete an online contact form to schedule a free consultation at our Seattle office.